14 Popular Districts of Phuket: How to Choose

 In short, Karon:

-• The second largest beach on the island (5 km)
+• The third largest beach on the island (5 km)

 • Well-developed infrastructure

-• Calmer than Patong, but with enough entertainment
+• Calmer than Patong, but still offers plenty of entertainment

 In short, Kata: